facc-workshop-2020/facc-workshop-2021.github.io/index.md

 title: Formal Approaches to Certifying Compliance (FACC)
 ---

-A proposed workshop on applying formal methods tools and techniques to certification and compliance problems.
+A workshop on applying formal methods tools and techniques to certification and compliance problems.

+FACC will take place at [CAV 2020](http://i-cav.org/2020/) in Los Angeles on July 19th 2020

 ### Organizers